In this article we’re going to look at how to build an image in OpenShift using a Docker build, where your build instructions are in a Dockerfile.

 | pipe symbol in YAML to mark the start of a multiline string with line breaks, so you can write a complete Dockerfile.

 apiVersion: build.openshift.io/v1 kind: BuildConfig metadata: name: mywebsite spec: source: type: Git git: uri: https://github.com/monodot/container-up # clone this code contextDir: httpd-hello-world # cd to this directory dockerfile: | FROM bitnami/apache:latest COPY ./public_html/ /app strategy: type: Docker output: to: kind: ImageStreamTag name: mywebsite:latest

 The syntax looks a little weird, but this trick allows you to create a custom Docker build, without needing to store the Dockerfile in a Git repository.

 Thanks for reading!
 I hope you found these example BuildConfigs useful.

 Docker builds are an alternative to source-to-image (S2I) builds and you’ll probably find them useful when you’ve already written an app with a Dockerfile, and you simply want to move your app into OpenShift.

-Once you’ve built your image, how about looking at some Kubernetes Deployment examples?
+And then, once you’ve built your image, how about learning how to deploy it to Kubernetes, by looking at some Kubernetes Deployment examples?